M-Lenczyk/HEET-Project/README.md

 # HEET-Project
 Homomorphic Encryption Efficiency Testing Project

-Remember to set this folder in the palisade-root folder
+Remember to set this folder in the palisade-release root folder